hyperledger/bevel/platforms/hyperledger-indy/configuration/README.md

 ```
 ansible-playbook platforms/shared/configuration/site.yaml -e "@./platforms/hyperledger-indy/configuration/samples/network-indyv3.yaml"
 ```
-Ensure that you have added the **Flux SSH Key** with read-write permission to your git repository.
-The Flux SSH Key is produced when [platforms/shared/kubernetes-env-setup.yaml](../../shared/configuration/kubernetes-env-setup.yaml) is executed.
-Follow steps in [README](../../shared/configuration/README.md).<br>
+Ensure the public key, which has been added to your github repository with read/write access.<br>
 If you just want to run this deploy-network.yaml playbook, then, from the *platforms/hyperledger-indy/configuration* directory, run the following command for deploying the network
 ```
 ansible-playbook deploy-network.yaml -e "@./samples/network-indyv3.yaml"